[Updated October 13, 2022]

 If you’re looking for that homey small town Christmas vibe, the Lighting of the Village at Riverside Park makes Helen one of the best places for Christmas in Georgia.

-As the evening light begins to fade, Santa and Mrs Claus arrive at Riverside Park.
-Then local church and handbell choirs set the mood with classic Christmas carols.
+After Santa and Mrs Claus arrive, local church and handbell choirs set the mood with classic Christmas carols.
 Some even invite crowd sing-alongs, which feels magical in that “Whos down in Whoville” kind of way.

 As someone who has been obsessed with jolly ol’ St. Nick ever since I was a young boy, any chance to see Santa Claus in the flesh is always exciting.